MuniruIssah/product-preview-card/README.md

 # Frontend Mentor - Product preview card component solution

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Coded by Muniru Issah.

 ## Table of contents